Skip to content

 Why does a lack of sleep have a negative impact on health?

-Striking connections arise from the increased incidence of many chronic diseases and the simultaneous decline in daily bedtime over the last 20-30 years.
+There are striking correlations between the increased occurrence of many chronic diseases and the simultaneous decline in daily sleep time over the last 20-30 years.
 Many studies confirm the scientific significance of this trend.
 Chronic diseases include cardiovascular diseases such as high blood pressure, metabolic diseases such as diabetes mellitus, chronic kidney failure and, with increasing frequency, mental illnesses such as depression.

 Did you know?

-Sleep deprivation works like alcohol.
-According to the ADAC a driver who has not slept for 24 hours behaves like a driver with 1 per mille.
-No wonder that at least a quarter of all accidents on the roads are caused by fatigue.
+Sleep deprivation acts like alcohol.
+According to the ADAC A driver who has not slept for 24 hours behaves like a driver at 1 per milleIt is no wonder that at least a quarter of all accidents on the roads are caused by fatigue.

-“Early to bed and early to rise makes one healthy, rich and wise” – Benjamin Franklin.
+“Early to bed and early to rise makes one healthy, wealthy and wise” – Benjamin Franklin.

 What is a sleep phase?

 You may have heard that we have different sleep phases.
-Our body runs through a kind of pre-installed program as soon as we close our eyes. a sleep cycle is usually around 90 minutes long.
+Our body goes through a kind of pre-installed programas soon as we close our eyes. a sleep cycle usually lasts around 90 minutes.
 Anyone who has had experience with wearables or fitness bands probably knows that there is such a thing as deep sleep or REM sleep.
 Sleep research has defined a total of 5 sleep phases that we all go through (at least 2-5) for a complete sleep cycle.

-Even during sleep there is initially a waking phase.
+Even in sleep, there is an initial waking phase.
 We close our eyes and try to fall asleep.
 Our brain activity reduces and we begin to relax.
-There are also waking phases during the night - even if these take place subconsciously.
+There are also waking phases during the night - even if these occur subconsciously.

-The lightest sleep phase accounts for around 5-10% of our sleep and is the transition phase from wakefulness to real sleep.
-A well-known and typical feature of N1 sleep is the spontaneous muscle twitching that can occur when you briefly doze off.
+The lightest phase of sleep accounts for about 5-10% of our sleep and is the transition phase from being awake to being asleep.
+Well-known and typical of N1 sleep is the spontaneous muscle twitching that can occur when you doze off for a short time.

-A significantly deeper sleep awaits us in the N2 phase.
-It makes up around 45-55% and therefore the majority of our sleep.
+A much deeper sleep awaits us in the N2 phase.
+It accounts for about 45-55% and therefore the majority of our sleep.

-This phase accounts for 10-25% of our sleep and is the deepest sleep phase.
-This is when we are hardest to wake up and the body is busiest with regeneration and processing the day's information.
+This phase accounts for 10-25% of our sleep and is the deepest phase of sleep.
+This is when we are most difficult to wake up and our body is most busy regenerating and processing the day's information.

 5. REM sleep

-REM stands for “rapid eye movement” which means “rapid eye movements”.
+REM stands for “rapid eye movement”.
 We spend 15-25% of our sleeping time in this phase.
-This is characterized by intensive dreaming and the processing of emotions.
+It is characterized by intense dreaming and the processing of emotions.

-It is now clear what sleep phases are and that lack of sleep makes you sick.
-So how do you sleep better?
+Now we know what sleep phases are and that lack of sleep makes you sick.
+So how can you sleep better?

 Did you know?